johnhentrich/Air-Quality-SMS-Alerts/README.md

 ### Deployment

-Give a step-by-step rundown of how to **use** your project.
-Including screenshots in this section can be highly effective for highlighting specific features of your project.
+Step-by-step rundown of how to use our application.

 **Step 1: run ./index.html**